pyeventsourcing/esdbclient/docs/api/connection-strings.md

 KurrentDB clients use a connection string to configure their connection to KurrentDB.

-## Two Protocols
+## Two protocols

 KurrentDB connection strings support two protocols.

 * **`kurrentdb://`** for **connecting directly** to specific KurrentDB server endpoints.

-* **`kurrentdb+discover://`** for connecting using cluster discovery **via DNS A records**.
+* **`kurrentdb+discover://`** for connecting using cluster discovery **via DNS records**.

-With the `kurrentdb://` protocol you can specify one or many endpoints, separated by commas.
-If you specify only one endpoint, the client will **connect directly and remain with it**.
-If you specify many endpoints, the client will use them to query for cluster information and **pick an endpoint from the obtained cluster information** for continuing operations, according to the node preference specified by the connection string - see options below.
-This process will be repeated if the client detects that it needs to reconnect to the cluster.
-An "endpoint" can be a specified either as a host name or an IP address, with a port number.
+With the `kurrentdb://` protocol, you can specify one or many endpoints, separated by commas.
+If a single endpoint is specified, the client **connects directly** to that endpoint and continues to use it for subsequent operations.
+If multiple endpoints are specified, the client uses them to query cluster information and selects an endpoint **from the discovered cluster members** according to the node preference specified in the connection string (see options below).
+If the client needs to reconnect, this discovery process is repeated.
+An endpoint may be specified as either a host name or an IP address, together with a port number.

-With the `kurrentdb+discover://` protocol you should specify a fully-qualified domain name of a KurrentDB cluster, with an optional port number.
-Using the cluster's **DNS A records**, the client will query for cluster information and pick an endpoint from the cluster information for continuing operations, according to the node preference specified by the connection string - see options below.
-This process will be repeated if the client detects that it needs to reconnect to the cluster.
+With the `kurrentdb+discover://` protocol, you should specify the fully-qualified domain name of a KurrentDB cluster, with an optional port number.
+The client **resolves the cluster domain name** to discover cluster nodes, queries the cluster for membership information, and then selects an endpoint according to the node preference specified in the connection string (see options below).
+If the client needs to reconnect, the discovery process is repeated.

-## User Info
+## User info

 Both the `kurrentdb://` and `kurrentdb+discover://` protocols support an optional user info string.
 If it exists, the user info string must be separated from the rest of the URI